THE WEEKLY SCAN: Key Stories In The Debate On America’s Health Care Future

 Good Friday afternoon, and welcome to the Weekly Scan.
-Here are some of the key stories you may have missed in the debate on America’s health care future:
+Here are some of the key stories you may have missed this week in the debate on America’s health care future: